stevenCYJ/SimpleDB_Java/README.md

 # SimpleDB_Java
-A previous Java based Database project re -upload
+Re-upload for a previous Java based Database project